swordofzeus/sip-of-entropy/sip_of_entropy/entropy/README.md

   ### Entropy and Learning
-  1. TODO: MDL Principle
+  1. TODO: (Minimum Description Length)
   2. TODO: Cross Entropy as a Loss Function
   3. TODO: ICA and Mutual Information
   4. TODO: Information Bottleneck Principle
   5. TODO: Variatonal Autoencoders as compression
   6. TODO: Diffusion Models and Entropy
-  7. TODO: Convolutions + Downsampling as compression between layers
+  7. TODO: Convolutions and Downsampling as Lossy Compression